 The external spaces - a mixture of lawns, patios, stone walling and an extra plot of land - are as captivating as the inside and flow harmoniously with the home.

-In addition there is a self contained log cabin - a flexible and versatile addition to the property.
-A summer house sits peacefully in the grounds and there is an outdoor kitchen ready for al fresco dining.
+In addition there is a self contained log cabin - a flexible and versatile addition to the property. and an outdoor kitchen ready for al fresco dining.

 Ample car parking spaces are available and the total external space is approximately 1.5 acres.